 WHEN IS THE DEMONSTRATION PROJECT HAPPENING?

 Phase 1 was installed the week of June 21st.
-It will remain for a few months over the summer.
-During this time the project team will monitor and evaluate how its working and determine if changes to the layout should be made prior to Phase 2.
-Phase 2 is anticipated to be installed in early Fall.
+It will remain for a few months over the summer and fall.
+During this time the project team has been monitor and evaluate how its working and determine if changes to the layout should be made prior to Phase 2.
+Adjustments to the current layout will be made the week of November 8th to better accommodate MARTA Mobility buses, give passengers more room to get into vehicles at the Hotel Indigo Valet area, and adjust the curb radii at Andrew Young International Boulevard to make it easier for buses and other large vehicles to turn the corner.
+Phase 2 will begin in Spring/Summer 2022 and will include an asphalt mural and additional outdoor seating.

 WHAT IS BEING TESTED?